 Key principles of participatory design in practice

-There’s no doubt something empowering about the process of participatory research.
+There’s no doubt that something empowering about the process of participatory research.
 Transparency, inclusion, and active collaboration were some of the principles that our team prioritized in designing research activities for this project.

 By fostering transparency, we built trust and empowered the women to shape outcomes.
 We had open discussions at the beginning of the engagement with the women, clearly communicating the terms of engagement, highlighting the value of their contributions, and showcasing the potential benefits of their participation to their reproductive health outcomes in the near future.